vives-devbit/mlops4ecm-workshops/ml-infrastructure/01-running-the-notebook/README.md

 VS Code will now automatically create a virtual environment and install all required dependencies.

-### Run the notebook

-Once the setup is complete, try running the notebook cells again.

-You should now see:

-* A training loop using MobileNetV3.
-* Output showing training loss and validation accuracy.
-* Some example predictions visualized inline.

-Congratulations!
-You've just trained and evaluated your first image classifier.

 ### 💡 Note for advanced users

 If you prefer to set up the environment manually via the terminal, you can do so: